Tvalley71/dantherm/README.md

 For `alarm_event`, event attributes include:
 - `alarm_code` for the numeric alarm code

-The human-readable text is provided through Home Assistant translations for the `event_type` value.
+- `alarm_text` for the human-readable alarm description

+The `event_type` attribute is still available for filtering automations by event category.

 If Home Assistant **Recorder** is enabled, these event updates can also be reviewed later in the entity history, which makes them useful for tracking alarm occurrences and filter-related events over time.